 ARTICLE 29. - CLASSIFICATION STUDIES-

 29.1 An employee who believes his/her position is not properly classified may submit a written request to the Department Director asking that a classification study be conducted.
 The Department Director will acknowledge the request in writing and review the request for accuracy, and forward it to the Director of Human Resources, or designee, for consideration and response.
 Classification studies will only be conducted twice a year in November and during the budget process; therefore, classification study requests shall be submitted October 1st for the November review and according to the Finance budget schedule.
-District’s management may also conduct classification studies at their discretion to ensure that the duties and responsibilities of all employees are appropriately allocated within the classification structure.
+OC San’s management may also conduct classification studies at their discretion to ensure that the duties and responsibilities of all employees are appropriately allocated within the classification structure.

-29.2 Y-Rating

-29.2.1 All classification study findings regarding existing classifications are subject to approval by the General Manager; findings recommending a new job classification range are subject to approval by the District’s Board of Directors.
+29.1.1 All classification study findings regarding existing classifications are subject to approval by the General Manager; findings recommending a new job classification range are subject to approval by OC San’s Board of Directors.
 The recommendations of the classification study shall be implemented in the first pay period immediately following the completion of the study, unless the recommendations require action be taken by the Board of Directors prior to implementation.
 In such event, the recommendations shall be implemented in the first pay period immediately following authorization by the Board.

+29.1.2 The findings of the Human Resources Department and the decision by the General Manager are final and not subject to the appeal, problem-solving or grievance process.

+29.2 Y-Rating

-29.2.2 In the event the duties and responsibilities of a position are allocated to a lower paid classification, the salary of the incumbent of that position shall remain unchanged (Y-rated) in accordance with the following table:
+29.2.1 In the event the duties and responsibilities of a position are allocated to a lower paid classification, the salary of the incumbent of that position shall remain unchanged (Y-rated) in accordance with the following table: